PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Abstract

 \section{Abstract}

 With the rapid progress of large language models (LLMs), financial information retrieval has become a critical industrial application.
 Extracting task-relevant information from lengthy financial filings is essential for both operational and analytical decision-making.
-The FinAgentBench dataset~\cite{finagentbench} formalizes this problem through two tasks: document ranking and chunk ranking.
-We present PRISM, a training-free framework that integrates refined system prompting, in-context learning (ICL), and a lightweight multi-agent system.
-Each component is examined extensively to reveal their synergies: prompt engineering provides precise task instructions, ICL supplies semantically relevant few-shot examples, and the multi-agent system models coordinated scoring behaviour.
-Our best configuration achieves an NDCG@5 of 0.71818 on the restricted validation split.
-We further demonstrate that PRISM is feasible and robust for production-scale financial retrieval.
-Its modular, inference-only design makes it practical for real-world use cases.
+We present PRISM, a training-free framework that integrates refined system prompting, in-context learning (ICL), and lightweight multi-agent coordination for document and chunk ranking tasks.
+Our primary contribution is a systematic empirical study of when each component provides value: prompt engineering delivers consistent performance with minimal overhead, ICL enhances reasoning for complex queries when applied selectively, and multi-agent systems show potential primarily with larger models and careful architectural design.
+Extensive ablation studies across FinAgentBench, FiQA-2018, and FinanceBench reveal that simpler configurations often outperform complex multi-agent pipelines, providing practical guidance for practitioners.
+Our best configuration achieves an NDCG@5 of 0.71818 on FinAgentBench, ranking third while being the only training-free approach in the top three.
+We provide comprehensive feasibility analyses covering latency, token usage, and cost trade-offs to support deployment decisions.
 The source code is released at \url{https://bit.ly/prism-ailens}.